Use modern hosting technology to secure video content and achieve data privacy compliance.

 Cybercriminals prize video content because it rarely comes alone.
 Compromised video often includes metadata and other useful bits of information that hackers can then use to dig deeper into their victims’ lives and businesses.
 Screen sharing videos contain useful hints about the way your business is structured and the software you use.

 Video content creators who don’t secure their data put themselves and their users at risk.
 The average cost of a data breach is $3.9 million.
 The more video content you create, the more important secure video hosting becomes.

 There are several features that secure video hosting sites have in common.
 For the purpose of this list, we’re focusing on platforms that allow users to password-protect videos and set access restriction policies.
 This is the minimum that a video host must offer to its users in order to qualify.

-Cincopa is a fully-featured, analytics-ready secure video hosting platform designed for marketers, educators, and enterprises.
+Cincopa is a fully-featured, analytics-ready secure video hosting site designed for marketers, educators, and enterprises.
 It allows content creators to create NetFlix-style content galleries and to control who accesses content based on assigned user roles.

 Basic pricing starts at $25 per month, and there is a 30-day free trial available.

 Since Cincopa prides itself on capturing user data and driving best-in-class analytics capabilities, it should come as no surprise that content managers can use viewer data to power security processes.
 Domain-level and geographic restrictions are easy to implement in Cincopa, and multiple layers of security can be established in bulk.

 Cincopa provides end-to-end encryption for videos on its hosting platform that keeps your content safe from dangerous cyber-attacks.